delfick/photons/docs/start/products/available_caps.rst

 When you :ref:`make <products_root>` a capability object, you have available a number of attributes.

+is_light
+    Is this device a light?
+For example, a Switch is not a light!

 zones
     This is one of the ``photons_producst.Zones`` values.
 So either ``Zones.SINGLE`` which says this device only has one zone (e.g. a LIFX A19),